 But what started as a love of styling soon turned into a love of color for Potempa, and she prides herself on the gorgeous blonde hair she was always known for.
 “I was really set on having a ‘look,’” she notes.
-“And with that consistent hairstyle I was able to play around with all different types of makeup.
+“And with that consistent hairstyle, I was able to play around with all different types of makeup.
 I loved wearing bright lips of all shades from orange to hot pink to classic red.
 This always worked with my bright blonde hair.”
-Six months ago, however, this all changed when Potempa went pink — bright bubblegum pink.
-Not only did this mean shopping for an entirely new makeup routine, it also meant a lot of trial and error with product color choices.
+This all changed when Potempa dyed her hair pink — bright bubblegum pink.
+Not only did this mean shopping for an entirely new makeup routine, but it also meant a lot of trial and error with product color choices.

-“If your hair is cool toned, like pink, purple, or bleach blonde, then you want to to focus on cool toned lipsticks like soft pink, bright bluish red, or hot pink,” says Potempa.
+“If your hair is cool-toned, like pink, purple or bleach blonde, then you want to focus on cool-toned lipsticks like soft pink, bright bluish-red or hot pink,” says Potempa.
 This also translates to your eye look, where smoky liners and pinky shadows work the best.
-On the contrary, “if your hair is warm toned, you can focus on brown, gold, and taupe eyes and a variety of warm lip colors, including orange red and creamy warm pinks,” she suggests.
+On the contrary, “if your hair is warm-toned, you can focus on brown, gold and taupe eyes and a variety of warm lip colors, including orange-red and creamy warm pinks,” she suggests.

 As for her bubblegum-chrome switch, she turned to her Instagram friends with pink hair for makeup inspiration.
 “I also found I needed to avoid any orange or dark warm lipsticks as it clashed with the pink,” says Potempa.
 “And for blush and highlighter, the iridescent lighter pinks are better than the golden hues.”